 At Moon of Alabama, B unleashed the gates of hell in a recent post taking on climate change: Trump Administration Acknowledges Climate Change – Predicts Large Rise In Global Temperatures.
 His essay was fairly innocuous musings on humankind’s carbon footprint.

 Strangely the start of the comment section looked like an attack of the Catholic church on heretics in sixteenth century Spain.
-Most of these writers made claims that since we weren’t all dead yet, all talk of carbon footprint or climate change or anthropogenic damage to the ecosphere are nonsense.
-For instance hopehelly @46 wrote:

 If you are short of time, just skip to the Six Battle-tested Rules to Help Publishers Nurture an Intelligent Comments Section.

 I’ve been participating very actively in political conversations on various alternative sites for the last six months and recently over at MoonOfAlabama.org.
 I’ve also been involved in a very involved internal comments-or-not debate for a high profile and widely read international political site recently.
 Professionally at Foliovision, we develop what is the most powerful freestanding (software, not a service) comment moderation software, Thoughtful Comments1.
 Commenting has been on my mind would be an understatement.

 MoonOfAlabama is not the only anti-Empire alternative media site who suffers from comment issues.
 Here’s a short list of some sites with whose comment sections I’m very familiar.

 Over at MoonofAlabama.org, the publisher b faces an ongoing battle with ever more sophisticated professional posters.
 These posters appear to be part of the (dis)information services of one government or another (US DoD, MI5 among others have openly advertised such vacancies over at least the last two years.